 A tutorial is a specifically written human-readable text describing some concepts of working with the API.
-A tutorial is something in-between a reference and examples.
+A tutorial is something inbetween a reference and examples.
 It implies some learning, more thorough than copy-pasting code samples, but requires less time investment than reading the whole reference.

-A tutorial is a sort of "book" that you write to explain to the reader how to work with your API.
-So, a proper tutorial must follow book-writing patterns, e.g. explain the concepts coherently and consecutively chapter after chapter.
+A tutorial is a sort of a 'book' that you write to explain to the reader how to work with your API.
+So, a proper tutorial must follow bookwriting patterns, e.g. explain the concepts coherently and consecutively chapter after chapter.
 Also, a tutorial must provide:

-- general knowledge of the subject area; for example, a tutorial for cartographical APIs must explain trivia regarding geographical coordinates and working with them; - proper API usage scenarios, e.g. the "happy paths"; - proper reactions to program errors that could happen; - detailed studies on advanced API functionality (with detailed examples).
+- general knowledge of the subject area; for example, a tutorial for some cartographical API must explain trivia regarding geographical coordinates and working with them; - proper API usage scenarios, e.g. the 'happy paths'; - proper reactions to program errors that could happen; - detailed studies on advanced API functionality (with detailed examples).